sifzerda/next-fiction/README.md

     B.	Different Thing, Same Place: (part A is missing) Also where it says 'CONTENT'

-    - For sidebar scrolling, consider the pointer api, pulling the sidebar down.
-Check copies folder and fix so it runs the other way.
-Try to put a vertical arrow (either double headed or pointing down) with a vertical line which you grab and drag up and down (so user is not grabbing the links and hover white boxes)

     there's an example missing in the next words, about tax department see "However, this rule is not always followed in real life.
 For instance, "